 IMPORTANT NOTICE TO ALL DANCE CLASS OBSERVERS

 The teaching staff at Dance Connection works hard each week to provide your children with the best possible dance class they can offer.
-In many classes, however, it is becoming increasingly difficult to teach our dancers due to the noise and distractions of those who are watching the classes.
-Please help us to do a better job of teaching your children by observing the following studio rules:
+Please help us by observing the following studio rules:

 - No cell phones.
 Turn the ringer off.
 If it is an emergency, please discreetly leave the room to talk on your phone.